 For either approach, you might like to make this more granular and group together your products first before running your overhead calculations - this can be useful if you'd like to apply more of an overhead markup to one group of products over another.
 Another option again is to apply a lower overall business overhead to all products and then customised overhead markups on your individual products.

 Whatever path you do choose, the important thing to keep in mind is that you are factoring in some consideration to your business overhead expenses.
-The more costs you factor into your pricing, the better your margins will become and the healthier your handmade business will be!
+The more costs you try to factor into your pricing, the better your margins will become and the healthier your handmade business will be!